NET WORTH: Unknown

 SOURCE OF WEALTH: Vinik Asset Management

-FUNDING AREAS: Education, Youth, Arts & Culture, Human Services, Religious, Health
+FUNDING AREAS: Education, Youth, Arts & Culture, Human Services, Religion, Health

-BACKGROUND: Jeffrey Vinik grew up in New Jersey and attended Duke University and Harvard Business School, where he graduated in 1985.
-In the world of finance, Vinik made his name running Fidelity’s Magellan Fund and later Vinik Asset Management.
-He later purchased the Tampa Bay Lightning and moved to Florida.
-Lately, Vinik has also turned to real estate ventures.
+BACKGROUND: Jeffrey Vinik grew up in New Jersey.
+He graduated from Duke University and Harvard Business School.
+Vinik ran Fidelity’s Magellan Fund and later founded Vinik Asset Management.
+In 2010, he purchased the Tampa Bay Lightning hockey team, and the couple relocated to Tampa, which has become a geographic priority for much of their philanthropic work.

-RELIGIOUS: The couple have supported places like Idlewild Baptist Church, Jewish National Fund, Combined Jewish Philanthropies, Tampa JCC & Federation, and Holmes Presbyterian Church Camp and Conference Association.
+RELIGION: The Viniks have supported Christian and Jewish causes including Florida’s Idlewild Baptist Church, the Jewish National Fund, Combined Jewish Philanthropies, the Tampa Jewish Community Center and Federation and the Holmes Presbyterian Church.

-HEALTH: Grantees have included Pediatric Cancer Foundation, American Cancer Society, Brigham & Women's Hospital, Dana-Farber Cancer Institute, Massachusetts General Hospital, and Sertoma Speech and Hearing Foundation.
-He's also donated property of his to USF in order for them to build a new medical school in the downtown area.
+HEALTH: The Viniks’ have supported health broadly.
+Past grantees include the Pediatric Cancer Foundation, the American Cancer Society, Brigham and Women's Hospital, the Dana-Farber Cancer Institute, Massachusetts General Hospital and the Sertoma Speech and Hearing Foundation.

 Vinik Family Foundation